 Coughing in Dogs

-Puppy classes, kennels, and dog parks are major vectors for the transmission of a highly contagious illness.
-As a result of the illness, dogs may have a dry hacking cough that lasts for weeks and puts them in danger of pneumonia.
+Puppy classes, kennels, and dog parks are major vectors for transmitting a highly contagious illness.
+As a result of the disease, dogs may have a dry hacking cough that lasts for weeks and puts them in danger of pneumonia.

 Leptospirosis in dogs

-Rat urine is a major vector for the deadly disease leptospirosis, which may infect dogs via contaminated water and food or by biting a rat.
+Rat urine is a significant vector for leptospirosis, which may infect dogs via contaminated water and food or by biting a rat.
 High mortality rates in canines are possible, and people may get a flu-like disease that lasts for a while after contracting the virus.

-Be sure to incorporate vaccinations for your dog or cat into their wellness programme.
+Be sure to incorporate your dog or cat vaccinations into their wellness programme.

 Keep your pet’s immunisation records current at all times.
-If you want to make sure your pet gets all the key immunisations they need to be healthy, talk to your vet about putting together a wellness package.
+Talk to your vet about creating a wellness package to ensure your pet gets all the key immunisations it needs to be healthy.

-Affordable wellness packages are available at Port Kennedy Veterinary Hospital for dogs, cats, kittens, and puppies.
+Port Kennedy Veterinary Hospital offers affordable wellness packages for dogs, cats, kittens, and puppies.
 These packages include frequent preventive treatments to ensure your pet stays healthy.